 - Students are encouraged to contact the Registrar office if they have any questions about these changes.

-- Trinity staff are continuing to work under appropriate hygiene and social distancing guidelines and are actively preparing to work remotely should the federal and/or state government issue additional restrictions that prevent work from Trinity House.
+- Trinity staff are continuing to work under appropriate hygiene and social distancing guidelines and are working remotely.

 See below for specific information on these points.

 Trinity is prayerfully and pragmatically responding as best we can in this circumstance, and we ask for your support.
 Please follow Government directives to mitigate the spread of the virus by following proper personal hygiene and isolation guidelines.
 Please follow Trinity procedures when visiting Trinity House.
 Please remain calm and prayerfully look for ways you can serve those around you who may need assistance.
 Above all, please keep your eyes on the one who is Father to us all.

 I would first like thank all those who have made contact with us at Trinity to ask how we are doing and who tell us they are praying for us.
 God is showing himself a well-proven help in our need at this time.

 I have been greatly encouraged at the way our staff are working together so our students may be cared for as they are equipped for present and future ministries.